jruels/elastic/labs/03-movielens-mapping/index.md

 }
 ```

 There we go now it looks much cleaner.
-Remember you can add `?pretty` to any get request and it will format the data in a much nicer way.
+Remember you can add `?pretty` to any `GET` request and it will format the data in a much nicer way.

 # Lab Complete